Afiru21/Development/README.md

 - Responsibility: Once I was  satisfied with my self-review, I requested feedback from my peers.
 I shared my design documentation and got suggestions on how to improve my work.
 - Effective Self-Management: I'd approach feedback constructively.
 Instead of defending my choices, I'd listen carefully, ask clarifying questions, and prioritize the feedback based on impact and effort.
 I'd then create a plan to address the feedback points, demonstrating my ability to iterate and improve.

+#### Conclusion
+By consistently demonstrating my individual responsibility, creativity, and effective self-management throughout this project which is designing and developing a website based on the client requirements, I would be able to successfully complete the task and also demonstrate my skills  as a capable junior web developer at Hot Beans Web.